wvlet/wvlet/README.md

 select * from persons
 where id = 1
 ```
 Model will work as function templates to generate SQL queries depending on the input values.
-You can also compose models to build more complex queries:
+You can also compose models to build more complex queries.
+For example, you can take a join between data modle and other tables:
 ```sql
 from lookup(1) as p
 join address_table on p.id = address_table.person_id